yeago/django-nonrel-enuff/README.md

        .... # blah blah eventually a regrettable response is returned

 But your bounce rate is 95% so the comment doesn't even load, but still.
 It was efficient and you finally did webspeed.
+Or what's more likely is heroku broke one of their internal APIs like they do every 6 months so you got a 500, but at least the comment was somewhere in memory.

+## Advantages (not really a numerical list)

+1. Just stop writing migrations everytime you need a new feed.
+Stuff them into another queue.

+## Supported Backends

+1. Redis
+2. Something else some other person decides to write